List of Internet phenomena in Pakistan

-Chief Minister of Sindh Syed Murad Ali Shah took notice of the incident.
-The government of Sindh posted banners in Sindhi to welcome the finalists of the Pakistan Super League after the play off between Karachi Kings and Peshawar Zalmi.
-Javed Afridi, owner of Peshawar Zalmi, tweeted in Sindhi from his official Twitter account.
-In tweet, he thanked people of Sindh for their love and support.

 In February 2021, 19-year-old Islamabadian Dananeer Mubeen made a short video with her friends portraying a mockery of "burger people", which is Pakistani slang for those who try to emulate Western culture, saying, "Yeh hamari car hai, aur yeh hum hein aur yeh hamari pawri ho rai hai!"
 (This is our car, and these are us, and this is our party taking place!)

 The video went viral on social media and started a meme trend by people and celebrities joining the bandwagon by making videos.
 The video also became viral in neighboring India after Yashraj Mukhate's composition, and in both the countries different hashtags #PawriHoRaiHai #PawriHoRahiHai #PawriHoriHai trended on Twitter with people, celebrities, brands and organizations posted following the trend.